Skip to content

 Triangle Centrality

 Triangle centrality counts the number of triangles incident to each vertex.
-This measure relates to the clustering coefficient https://en.wikipedia.org/wiki/Clustering_coefficient.
+A triangle is a set of three vertices that are all connected to each other.
+This measure is related to the clustering coefficient.
+See Clustering coefficient for details.

 select draw(triu(graph), triangle_centrality(graph)*10, false, false, true, 0.5) as draw_source from karate \gset